The following lesson is taken from SAT Grammar Crammer: Top 12 Rules of SAT Writing. Order your copy today for a complete guide to SAT grammar!

 “The ACT is boring, but the SAT is fun.”

 Eliminating extra details is a trick you will use throughout the SAT grammar section on nearly every single question and topic.
-If you’re not already a pro at eliminating details, re-read the lesson on Eliminating Details!
+If you’re not already a pro at this, re-read the lesson on Eliminating Details!